ws-cd/ws-cd.github.io/docs/tutorial/faq.md

 ![faq-02.png](/assets/images/tutorial/faq/faq-02.png)

 ## Fill in question/answer information
-- Each question can only be listed once,
+- Each question can only be listed once.
 - Each question could have multiple examples: They are the same question, but asked differently.

 ![faq-03.png](/assets/images/tutorial/faq/faq-03.png)

-## Created successfully
+Question/Answer added successfully

 ![faq-04.png](/assets/images/tutorial/faq/faq-04.png)